How to Get Rid of Moles and Keep Them Away

 • Mulch and compost piles: These are a magnet for moles.
 If you’re making your own compost, try using enclosed bins.
 Thick layers of mulch piled up against tree trunks or plant stems can attract insect pests and cause decay.

-• Remove their food source: Milky spore and other beneficial nematodes will kill the grubs that moles eat.
+• Remove their food source: Milky spore and beneficial nematodes will kill the grubs that moles eat.

 What is a Mole?

-You usually wouldn’t see a mole scurrying about the yard as they are nocturnal and spend most of the time underground.
+The answer is yes, moles are nocturnal and spend most of the time underground.
 They’re especially fond of areas with soft, moist ground to dig in.
 These shy lawn pests are rarely seen, but you’ll know if it’s a mole when it has:

 • Velvety fur